code-423n4/2021-10-slingshot/README.md

 This repo will be made public before the start of the contest.
 (C4 delete this line when made public)

 [ ⭐️ SPONSORS ADD INFO HERE ]
+## Contracts
+### Slingshot (LOC: 182)
+Slingshot.sol defines the general logic by which a transaction is handled and executed.

+The specific logic for each DEX/AMM is defined within its own corresponding module that is stored in the module registry.

+Slingshot.sol references these modules to appropriately execute a trade.
+Slingshot.sol also performs some safety checks to account for slippage and security.
+Slingshot.sol expect parameters to be passed from the Slingshot backend that provide the details related to how a given transaction should be executed.

+#### External calls
+- ApprovalHandler
+- Executioner
+- ModuleRegistry
+#### Libraries used
+- SafeERC20
+- ConcatStrings

+### ModuleRegistry (LOC: 76)
+All modules must be registered in ModuleRegistry.sol.
+Only trusted code can be registered as a module by registry admin.

+### ApprovalHandler (LOC: 44)
+It handles all users approvals.
+It exists to separate the approvals from execution layer.
+Operated by System admin.

+System admin is a multisig and is the most trusted role in the system.
+It has the power to accept new version of Slingshot protocol and carry over all user approvals.

+### Executioner (LOC: 72)
+Creates separate execution environment for trades.
+Big reason for this contract to exists is to decouple roles of ModuleRegistry.sol admin and System admin.

+ModuleRegistry.sol admin should be able to register new modules at will for smooth development process.
+This role is trusted admin however, he should not be able to introduce any system wide backdoors by registering malicious modules.
+For example, it should not be possible for a ModuleRegistry.sol admin to abuse user's approvals.

+#### External calls
+- BalancerV2ModuleMatic
+- CurveModule
+- SushiSwapModule
+- UniswapModule
+#### Libraries used
+- SafeERC20
+- ConcatStrings

+### Adminable (LOC: 24)
+Access control contract based on OpenZeppelin's AccessControl.

+### BalancerModule (LOC: 59)
+Trading module for Balancer protocol.
+#### External calls
+- Balancer
+#### Libraries used
+- LibERC20Token

+### BalancerV2ModuleMatic (LOC: 72)
+Trading module for BalancerV2 protocol.
+#### External calls
+- BalancerV2
+#### Libraries used
+- LibERC20Token

+### CurveModule (LOC: 62)
+Trading module for Curve protocol.
+#### External calls
+- Curve
+#### Libraries used
+- LibERC20Token

+### SushiSwapModule (LOC: 13)
+Trading module for SushiSwap protocol.
+#### External calls
+- SushiSwap
+#### Libraries used
+- LibERC20Token

+### UniswapModule (LOC: 13)
+Trading module for Uniswap protocol.
+#### External calls
+- Uniswap
+#### Libraries used
+- LibERC20Token